LongTianPy/LINflow/README.md

 # LINflow
-LINflow is a standalone Life Identidication Number (LIN) assignment workflow used to discover the genomic relatedness of bacteria.
+LINflow is a standalone Life Identification Number (LIN) assignment workflow used to compute the similarity among a set of prokaryotic genomes.

 ## Dependencies